nhsd-a2si/docs-uec-appts/_pages/functional_spec/dos/dos_wfoverview.md

 * What if a service is profiled for both triage outcomes that are appropriate for an appointment and other outcomes that are not appropriate?

-*The reccomendation is that where two different clinical profiles are required (e.g. booking and not booking triage outcomes), two DoS services are used.
+*The recommendation is that where two different clinical profiles are required (e.g. booking and not booking triage outcomes), two DoS services are used.
 Only one would have a booking endpoint configured.*

 * How do you know what type of booking interaction is required by the provider system?
 Is it stored on the DoS?